The 10 Privacy Principles of PIPEDA – Limiting Use, Disclosure, and Retention

 New Purposes for Personal Information

-If your organization wants to use personal information for a purpose that it did not originally collect it for, it must obtain consent from those affected individuals.
-In addition, your organization should document the new use of personal information in order to be complaint with the principles of Openness and Individual Access.
+If an organization wants to use personal information for a purpose that it did not originally collect it for, it must obtain consent from those affected individuals.
+In addition, the organization should document the new use of personal information in order to be complaint with the principles of Openness and Individual Access.

 Develop Guidelines and Implement Procedures

-Your organization must develop guidelines and implement procedures for the retention of personal information and should only retain personal information for as long as it is required to fulfill its intended purposes.
-Your organization should also allow a reasonable amount of time for an individual to request his/her personal information before it is destroyed, erased, or made anonymous.
+An organization must develop guidelines and implement procedures for the retention of personal information and should only retain personal information for as long as it is required to fulfill its intended purposes.
+The organization should also allow a reasonable amount of time for an individual to request his/her personal information before it is destroyed, erased, or made anonymous.

 Minimum and Maximum Retention Periods